 What this means for your rental property is that if you list it in the winter, it will likely stay vacant for longer.
 Some property owners might drop rent prices during the winter to avoid having their units sit empty for an extended time.

-In your research to determine how much to charge for rent, you’ll want to consider the different amenities your property offers prospective tenants.
+In your research to determine how much to charge for rent, you’ll want to consider the different amenities your property offers prospective residents.
 Some of the top amenities renters are looking for include:

 These add desirability to your property, and charging a higher rental rate accordingly might be reasonable.